-Nothing is displayed on the LCD monitor in viewfinder mode when the power is turned on.
+Nothing is displayed on the LCD monitor when the power is turned on.

-• In the default setting, the LCD monitor will turn off if no operation is registered for more than 10 seconds to minimize the battery consumption.
+In the default setting, the LCD monitor will turn off if no operation is registered for more than 10 seconds to minimize the battery consumption.

 The image is not clear in the viewfinder.